oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 ### Advanced JRF database use cases

-The following examples provide a sparse model, so that you can further customize the JRF domain template data sources any way you want.
+The following examples of JRF data source sparse model, you can further customize the JRF domain template data sources with it.

 #### Default template data source

-This is a sample data sources with prefix `FMW1`,  you can use this as a starting sparse model.
+This is a sample data sources with prefix `FMW1`,  you can use this as a starting point for a sparse model.
 You will need to update at least the `URL`, `PasswordEncrypted`, and the `user` property value.

 ```yaml